jt-nti/composer-devenv/README.md

 To install specific versions of Composer, set a `COMPOSER_VERSION` environment variable before running `vagrant up`.

-For example, to install a slightly less stable weekly release of Composer with all the hyperlegendary new features:
+For example, to install a slightly less stable weekly release of Composer with all the hyperlegendary new features (the **0.18.x** stream):

 ```
 COMPOSER_VERSION=next vagrant up